Gvwyn/project-moonlight/README.md

 ## changelog

-- BUILD 29-revision (latest build) last edited: 5/10/2024
+- BUILD 29-revision (latest build) last edited: ``6:26 PM 5/13/2024``
+    - i was forced to rename this to project-moonlight :)
     - created the minigame menu
         - started a script for a minigame inspired by Alice In Borderland (Scale) - idea by White
     - **new includes**:
         - **easyDialog**: anti-spoofing, easier way to handle dialogs
         - **streamer**: i fucking hate limits
         - ~~**mathutil:** this shit~~ maybe not
-        - **MapAndreas**, allows me to properly use the OnPlayerClickMap teleport MIGHT CAUSE PERFORMANCE ISSUES THO
+        - **MapAndreas** & **samp-map-zones**, allows me to properly use the OnPlayerClickMap teleport MIGHT CAUSE PERFORMANCE ISSUES THO
     - wrote my own IsNaN function because mathutil gave me a fucking headache (and it also didnt work)
     - added a world clock to the top right corner, currently displaying GMT+2 time
     - /v now allows trains to be spawned (its a bit wacky if i do say so myself lmao)